 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the University to retain as a fund of perpetual duration.
-There were no deficiencies of this nature that are reported in net assets with donor restrictions as of June 30, 2020 and 2019.
+There were no deficiencies of this nature in net assets with donor restrictions as of June 30, 2021 and 2020.